connorbowen/apiq-mvp/docs/USER_GUIDE.md

 ## Creating Workflows

-### Natural Language Workflows
+### AI-Powered Chat Interface

-The easiest way to create workflows is using natural language!
-Simply describe what you want to happen in plain English, and our AI will create multi-step workflows for you automatically.
+The easiest way to create workflows is using our AI-powered chat interface!
+Simply describe what you want to happen in plain English, and our AI orchestrator will intelligently route your request to the right service and create multi-step workflows for you automatically.

-**Access**: Navigate to `/workflows/create` or use the Chat tab in the dashboard.
+**Access**: Use the Chat tab in the dashboard or navigate to `/workflows/create`.

-#### How It Works:
+#### How the AI Orchestrator Works:

+Our AI orchestrator intelligently understands your intent and routes your message to the appropriate service:

+1. **Message Classification** - AI analyzes your message to understand what you want:
+   - **Workflow Creation** - "Create a workflow to send Slack notifications"
+   - **Connection Help** - "How do I connect to Discord?"
+   - **Direct API Call** - "Send a test message to Slack"
+   - **General Questions** - "What can APIQ do?"

+2. **Smart Service Routing** - Based on classification, routes to:
+   - **Workflow Generation Service** - Creates multi-step workflows
+   - **Connection Guidance Service** - Helps with API setup
+   - **Direct API Service** - Executes immediate actions
+   - **General Chat Service** - Answers questions

+3. **Real-Time Processing** - All services use real AI and real APIs (no mocking)

+#### How to Use the Chat Interface:

-1. **Start a Conversation** - Click "New Workflow" or "Chat"
+1. **Start a Conversation** - Click the Chat tab or "New Workflow"
-2. **Describe Your Workflow** - Tell us what you want to happen, for example:
+2. **Describe What You Want** - Tell us in plain English, for example:
    - "When a new GitHub issue is created, send a Slack notification and create a Trello card"
-   - "When a customer places an order, create an invoice, send a confirmation email, and update inventory"
-   - "When a new email arrives in Gmail, create a task in Todoist and add it to our project management system"
+   - "How do I connect to Discord for my workflow?"
+   - "Create a workflow to automate customer onboarding"
-   - "Every Monday at 9 AM, check our Google Analytics, generate a report, and send it to our team Slack channel"
+   - "Send a test message to our Slack channel"
+3. **AI Processing** - Our AI orchestrator will:
+   - Classify your request
+   - Route to the appropriate service
+   - Process with real AI services
+   - Return the appropriate response
-3. **Review & Confirm** - We'll generate a multi-step workflow and show you exactly what each step will do
+4. **Review & Confirm** - For workflows, we'll show you exactly what each step will do
-4. **Customize if Needed** - Modify any steps, add conditions, or adjust data mapping before saving
+5. **Customize if Needed** - Modify any steps, add conditions, or adjust data mapping
-5. **Save & Activate** - Your workflow is ready to run!
+6. **Save & Activate** - Your workflow is ready to run!

 #### Multi-Step Workflow Examples: